• Skip to primary navigation

 Turn a yard into a garden

-Start by dividing the yard into sections: one for entertaining, one for growing food, a future greenhouse, etc. Choose the shadier area for the entertainment space and the sunnier area for the garden.
+Start by dividing the yard into sections: for entertaining, for growing food, a future greenhouse, etc. As we said before, choose the shadier area for the entertainment space and the sunnier area for the garden.
 To separate the sections, you can plant a berry hedge.

 Preparing the Garden for Winter in a Cold Climate